iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 ```

 Each operators returns `std::tuple`s in its `computeNext` function; the field
-types depend on the query and are computed from the tuple types returned by the children (and potentially other things) using templates.
+types depend on the query and are computed from the tuple types returned by the
+children (and potentially other things) using templates. `computeNext` returns
+an `std::optional`, where an empty optional indicates that the end of the
+stream has been reached, i.e., no further tuples can be returned.

 Each operator has a `Make*Operator` factory function that derives the template
 parameters for the to-be-instatiated class such that assembling query plans is